You are here

 Bloomsburg University is dedicated to providing a healthy, safe and productive work and educational environment.
 This goal can best be achieved through ongoing efforts to protect nonsmokers and to help people adjust to restrictions on smoking.
 This policy is also intended to comply with all laws and regulations governing smoking in public places.

-It is the policy of Bloomsburg University to respect the health concerns of people and the preferences of persons who object to tobacco smoke in public areas, buildings, and facilities.
+It is the policy of Bloomsburg University to respect the health concerns of people and the preferences of persons who object to tobacco smoke in public areas, buildings, facilities, university controlled vehicles, and enclosed cab equipment.
 In recognition of the health hazards associated with tobacco smoke, smoking is permitted only at outside designated areas.
 These areas will have smoking urns in place within a reasonable distance of a building.
 Smoking is also permitted in personal vehicles.

 Selection of smoking sites will be within the PASSHE-Statewide Guidelines and in compliance with the Pennsylvania Clean Indoor Air Act.